dfinity/portal/docs/developer-docs/functionality/bitcoin/local-development.md

    installed locally.
    :::

-2. In the folder where you're running `bitcoind`, stop the `bitcoind` process if it's running, and then run the following to delete the chain you created.
+2. In the folder where you're running `bitcoind`, stop the `bitcoind` process if it is running, and then run the following to delete the chain you created.

     rm -r data